Investing in property

 A number of variables could affect how your property investment performs.
 Your capital return is dependent on house prices going up, while your income depends on how much rent you can charge, and both are reliant on a steady, or increasing, level of demand for your property.

 You need to be ready to invest for the long-term in order to make sure you earn back what it has cost you to purchase your buy-to-let and to allow time for your returns to be smoothed out.

 Interest rates are another threat to your property investment returns.
 If you need to take out a mortgage to buy an additional property, then you risk a rise in interest rates putting a serious dent in your returns.

 How to invest in property

 The obvious way is simply to buy a second flat or house, either as a cash buyer or with a buy-to-let mortgage.
-The process is the same as when you buy a home to live in, except you pay more stamp duty and if you need a mortgage the affordability criteria is different.
+The process is the same as when you buy a home to live in, except you pay more stamp duty for a buy-to-let and if you need a mortgage, the affordability criteria is different.

 You’ll need to weigh up the costs (purchase price/mortgage costs, legal fees, tax, maintenance costs and management costs) before you invest and weigh these against what yield you might get on a property.

 The annual yield is a simple sum – it’s just the rental income as a percentage of the what you paid for the property.
 For example, a property with a £10,000 annual rental income that cost £200,000 has a 5% yield.